 - Flexible learning options: Earn your undergraduate accounting certificate online or via mixed-mode with some in-class and some online coursework.

-Your undergraduate accounting certificate from CityU will equip you with a whole new financial vernacular that can boost your job prospects in businesses both private and public.
-In addition to sitting for the Uniform Certified Public Accountant (CPA) or Certified Management Accountant (CMA) exams, many of our graduates go on to fill some of the following roles:
+Your undergraduate accounting certificate from CityU will help boost your job prospects in both private and public industries.
+In addition to sitting for the Uniform Certified Public Accountant or Certified Management Accountant exams, many of our graduates go on to pursue their bachelor’s in accounting.